beemarsh/cpp_dsa/Bit Manipulation/README.md

 The difference between big- and little-endian is the order of the four bytes of the integer being stored.

 The right-side diagram shows a computer using big-endian.
 This starts the storing of the integer with the most-significant byte, 0x0A, at address a, and ends with the least-significant byte, 0x0D, at address a + 3.

+The left-side diagram shows a computer using little-endian.
+This starts the storing of the integer with the least-significant byte, 0x0D, at address a, and ends with the most-significant byte, 0x0A, at address a + 3.